Pet Small Animals for Sale

 Colors: Golden Agouti, black, grey, white, tri-colored

-Important: Only two species are kept as pets, and even then, some states have outlawed their ownership.
+Important Note: Only two species are kept as pets, and even then, some states have outlawed their ownership.
 In California, it is illegal to purchase, import or keep a gerbil as a pet.
+As always, it is best to become well informed on the laws governing your state before purchasing any companion pets online.